binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cCOL7MC4Pl0" frameborder="0" allowfullscreen></iframe>
 </div>

-### Ressources management
+### Resources management

-When you want to deal with ressources in video games, it's recommand to use 'sprite' image.
-'Sprites' let you download all ressources in one time.
+When you want to deal with resources in video games, it's recommended to use 'sprite' image.
+'Sprites' let you download all resources in one time.
 As HTTP2 is not present everywhere.
-It's better to download 1 file than severals.
+It's better to download 1 file than several.
 The browser cannot open more than 6 (for chrome) separates thread for download, so prefer the one big cookie download.

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/logos_2015.svg" width="400px">